EthanLowenthal/GDS-Lens/README.md

 That's the whole thing.
 Pan with the mouse, zoom with the wheel.
-The import pulls in one self-contained module — the parser, the renderer, the WebAssembly binary and the control panel — so there is nothing to copy and nothing else to serve.
+The import pulls in one self-contained module — the parser, the renderer, the WebAssembly binary, and the control panel — so there is nothing to copy and nothing else to serve.

 Or drive it from JavaScript: